ThinkEQ/assembly-solutions-ltd/src/pages/news/asl-celebrates-record-financial-year-2021-22.md

     testimonial:
       alignment: centre
       quote: >
-        We set out at the start of the financial year feeling positive, but due to the global variables it was difficult to forecast across different sectors.
-The year offered its challenges with supply chain and logistical difficulties caused by the Covid pandemic followed on by the unrest in Europe due to the conflict in Ukraine.
-With the year now complete, we’re delighted to report on a record £7million turnover and to have brought 25 brand new customers on board.
-I'm exceptionally proud of our Sales team who have gone above and beyond to build great relationships with customers and give them the best service possible.
-        I'm excited for the new year ahead and hope we continue on this journey of growth"
+        I'm absolutely delighted that we have achieved a financial record year 2021-22.
+We have closed the year on £7million sales turnover which is a phenomenal growth of 20% on the previous year.
+It is very much recognised throughout the workforce that considering the current climate, all our departments have pulled together and delivered an exceptional result.
+The year has definitely come with its challenges of supply chain logistical issues and supplier price increases, and with this I give credit to how our costing, procurement and sales department have managed to keep this under control.
+I'm excited for the new year ahead and hope we continue on this exciting journey of growth.
       name: Gareth Edwards, Head of Sales & Commercial
 seo:
   title: ASL Celebrates Record Financial Year 2021-22